-How to Survive Mother’s Day Without Your Mother
+How to Get Through Mother’s Day Without Your Mom

-Mother’s Day can be incredibly painful after losing your mom.
-Here’s how to cope, from women who have been there.
+Mother's Day can be incredibly painful after losing your mom.
+Here's practical advice on how to cope, from women who have been there.

 Give yourself the gift of time

 “When I was growing up my mom always made a big deal about wanting to spend time with us instead of getting gifts.
 For her, that meant spending an afternoon planting flowers together and talking.
 Now that my mother has passed and I’m a mother myself, I’ve followed her example of asking for gifts of time rather than things.
 I’m not as much of a gardener so I ask my family to do something outdoors with me.
 My favourite Mother’s Days have been spent hiking, playing mini golf and going kayaking.
 It’s the perfect way to remember her and to stay true to myself as well.” —Mary R., 52, Westerville, OH

 Remember that mother-child relationships are complicated—and any way you feel about the day is totally appropriate

 “There are so many situations that don’t fit into the ‘my mother is amazing and I am so happy to have her’ or the ‘I am so sad she’s no longer here’ scenarios and that can make Mother’s Day very difficult for many women.
 Plus, on the other side of the equation, mothers themselves are pressured to fit a mold so precise that if they don’t, then they feel like failures too.
 If you have a mom (or are a mom) who is dealing with depression, anxiety, addiction, or other life problems, know that it’s okay to feel conflicted, sad, angry or any other emotion on Mother’s Day.
 Your feelings are legitimate and understandable.” —Karen Anderson, author of The Peaceful Daughter’s Guide to Separating from A Difficult Mother.

 Share your memories of your mom with others